 Our Founder and CEO Will Ahmed started WHOOP after being a college athlete who regularly overtrained.
 He realized that how he was feeling was not a reliable indicator of his body’s readiness to perform, so he set out to create a product that was.
 He discovered that by tracking things like resting heart rate, heart rate variability, respiratory rate and sleep, we could unlock secrets our bodies are trying to tell us and better understand our ability to execute at a high level.
 WHOOP uses this biometric data to calculate your recovery each morning--how prepared your body is to take on strain.
 Our strain metric quantifies the cardiovascular exertion put on your body, over the course of an entire day and for individual workouts and activities.
 Inspired by the Borg Scale, WHOOP strain is an objective measure of the impact of your exercise.

 The app’s Strain Coach makes exertion-level recommendations based on your daily recovery, then monitors your strain in real time as you work out to let you know exactly when you’ve reached your optimal amount.
-Additionally, WHOOP features a Sleep Coach that factors in your strain from the day to suggest ideal bed and wake times in order to get the best sleep and maximize your recovery the next morning.
+Additionally, WHOOP features a Sleep Planner that factors in your strain from the day to suggest ideal bed and wake times in order to get the best sleep and maximize your recovery the next morning.
 Learn More: Why WHOOP Doesn’t Count Steps

 Study Results Show Fewer Injuries, More Efficient Training